 Q. I have loved ones who are not saved.
 They are really wonderful loving people that have had a terrible experience with “religion” and are just confused.
 Plus you know how the enemy can cause people to have blinders.
 I pray for them every day and realize there is only so much I can do but it’s hard when I know we are so close to the rapture.
 Is there a possibility that God may allow those who were confused, under satanic attack, or for whatever reason (besides the known issues such as mentally unable or small children etc) another chance to repent?

-Your loved ones are not at the point of no return yet.
-If they are not believers at the time of the rapture, your disappearance could be the event that changes everything for them.
+Your loved ones are not lost yet.
+If they are not believers when the rapture comes, your disappearance could be the event that changes everything for them.
 But even if it isn’t, God will make His existence so clear in the end times judgments that people will have to consciously choose to deny Him in spite of overwhelming evidence to the contrary.

 Remember, God wants everyone to be saved and come to a knowledge of the truth (1 Tim.
 2:3-4, 2 Peter 3:9), so He’s going to do everything possible to help your loved ones make the right choice.
 Keep praying for them, it’s the most powerful thing you can do.